 "There could be something wrong with the car that cannot be seen without taking a closer look," said Tuell.
 "We will let you know any issues the vehicle may have."

-Along with providing Team Fairchild all these services, they also provide safe and proper disposal of hazardous materials such as batteries, oil, florescent light bulbs and anti-freeze at no cost.
+Along with providing Team Fairchild all these services, they also provide safe and proper disposal of hazardous materials such as car batteries, oil, and anti-freeze at no cost.
 For more information call 247-2310.